 In 2012, the Company raised \$696,000 in equity and \$529,000 in convertible debt, and \$818,000 of debt was converted into equity.
 This convertible debt included advances on a convertible promissory note from SOK Partners, LLC, and an investment fund affiliated with one of our directors, for approximately \$357,000.
 See Item 13, "Certain Relationships and Related Party Transactions, and Director Independence."
 On November 6, 2012, we entered into additional note purchase agreements with Dr. Samuel Herschkowitz, pursuant to which on the same date, we issued and sold convertible promissory notes in the total principal amount of \$156,243 to Dr. Herschkowitz and certain of his assignees.
-Pursuant to the note purchase agreements, we issued to these parties an aggregate 1,562,430 shares of common stock in consideration of placement of the notes.
+Pursuant to the note purchase agreements, we issued to these parties an aggregate 20,833 shares of common stock in consideration of placement of the notes.
 The convertible notes bear interest at a rate of 20% per annum and are secured by a security interest in the Company's accounts receivable, patents and certain patent rights and are convertible into common stock upon certain mergers or other fundamental transactions at a conversion price based on the trading price prior to the transaction.
 The proceeds from this financing were used to pay off approximately \$155,000 in principal amount of secured indebtedness.

 The Company also raised an additional \$300,000 from the sale of convertible notes in January 2013.
 Also, in January and March 2013, the Company raised an additional \$500,000 from a second private sale of equity securities.
 In addition, in March 2013, the Company completed a further private sale of common stock for an aggregate purchase price of \$500,000.
-See Note 2 to the Financial Statements.
 In June 2013, the Company raised an additional \$1,000,000 from the sale of convertible notes.
-See Note 3 to the Financial Statements.
 In the third quarter we also borrowed the remaining \$243,000 principal amount of our convertible note payable to SOK, Partners, LLC.
 During the third quarter of 2013, the holders of convertible notes, including Dr. Samuel Herschkowitz and SOK Partners, LLC, converted \$1,506,000 of outstanding debt, including principal and interest, into equity.
-The Company converted the promissory notes totaling \$314,484 and \$680,444, respectively, including principal and interest, on September 11, 2013 for 22,463,172 and 48,603,159 shares, respectively, at \$.014 per share.
+The Company converted the promissory notes totaling \$314,484 and \$680,444, respectively, including principal and interest, on September 11, 2013 for 299,509 and 648,043 shares, respectively, at \$1.05 per share.
 Also during the third quarter of 2013, we raised approximately \$1,044,000 through the cash exercise of warrants by investors who were offered a reduction in the exercise price in connection with the exercise.
 In December 2013 the Company raised \$280,000 in the form of a short term non-convertible note with 10% interest based on a 365 day year from SOK Partners, LLC.
 In January 2014 an additional \$20,000 was raised and added to the original note to SOK, Partners, LLC.
-Josh Kornberg the CEO, is a 50% managing partner in SOK Partners, LLC.
+Josh Komberg the CEO, is a 50% managing partner in SOK Partners, LLC.